Addiction Treatment Center for First Responders

 The First Responders Addiction Treatment (FRAT) program at Livengrin, founded in 2011, is a unique specialty program that is run by First Responders for First Responders: law enforcement, fire, EMS, corrections, and military personnel (veterans, reservists, active duty).
-Since its inception, FRAT has treated over 1,000 First Responders and military veterans on our private 44-acre campus.
+Since its inception, FRAT has treated over 1,000 First Responders and military veterans on our private 44-acre campus with our drug and alcohol rehab programs.

 Addiction to alcohol and drugs can strike regardless of age, sex, economic circumstance, cultural background, genetic history, or environment.
 Yet, we have a cultural expectation that certain people will be clean, sober, and in control.
 This is particularly true for those who serve: law enforcement, fire service, and other public safety professionals.